Adam Gase’s late-game courage is what propelled the New York Jets past the Dallas Cowboys, 24-22, in Week 6 of the 2019

 Sabo’s Sessions breaks down the Jets’ six-play drive that resulted in a field goal that made it an eight-point game.

-***The FULL subscriber video is at the bottom of this article and can also be seen on the Sabo's Sessions homepage (if you're a subscriber).
+The full Jet X member-only video is near the bottom of this page and can also be seen on the Sabo's Sessions homepage (if you're a paid member and logged in).

 Play No. 1